eveningwater/my-web-projects/home/en/doc/animate.md

-### The web project completed by the animation library
+### The web projects completed by the animation library

 | Serial number |                                            Project                                            |                                online demo                                 |
 | :--: | :-------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------: |